Part of the Accessibility audit

 How to verify the fix

 After adding titles, run another SiteCurl scan.
 The missing iframe title count should drop to zero.
-For a quick manual check, right-click the iframe in your browser, select 'Inspect,' and look for the title attribute on the iframe element.
+For a quick manual check, right-click the iframe in your browser, select 'Inspect,' and look for the title tag on the iframe element.

 To test with a screen reader, navigate to the iframe.
 VoiceOver and NVDA announce the frame along with its title.
 If you hear just 'frame' with no label, the title is still missing.